Bricks and Cantrips A deep dive into card game design

 Ragnaros’s ability has a hidden upside as well.
 For context, one ability in Hearthstone is called Silence – you can remove a card’s textbox or ongoing abilities.
 Normally, for a card with a strong ability, this would be great.
 However, if you silence Ragnaros, yes you will stop eight damage coming at you every turn, but now it can attack again, meaning that it’s now an everyday 8/8.

 Flavorwise, the mechanics capture the feeling of summoning a powerful firelord.
-It’s strong, it’s tempermental, it’s passionate, and it’s probably not going to listen to you.
+It’s strong, it’s temperamental, it’s passionate, and it’s probably not going to listen to you.

 In the lore of Warcraft, a faction of dwarves summoned Ragnaros in an attempt to use it in their ongoing war.
 This quickly backfired and Ragnaros subjugated this faction of dwarves to serve his whims.